Elzorno/gb2/README.md

 ## Security notes
 - Kids authenticate with PIN; a device session token is stored in a cookie.
-- All write actions require CSRF.
+- All state-changing actions use CSRF protection.
-- Admin actions require admin unlock (password).
+- Admin actions require an admin unlock (password).
+- Security headers include a conservative Content-Security-Policy (no inline scripts).
+- Session cookies automatically set the `Secure` flag when HTTPS is detected (override via config: `session.cookie_secure`).
-- Every important action writes to the audit log.
+- Important actions write to the audit log.

+## Repo hygiene
+- Runtime files under `data/` are intentionally not committed.
+- Local editor backups (e.g. `*.bak.*`) and support bundles should not be committed.